Not Sure Which Breastfeeding Positions Are Best?

 How It Is Done:

-Have your baby sitting upright with his/her legs over your one leg.
+Have your baby sit upright with their legs over one leg.

 Try carrying both babies in a football hold at the same time.